awslabs/aws-sdk-kotlin/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

-## The AWS SDK for Kotlin has multiple GitHub repositories
+## The AWS SDK for Kotlin is built from multiple GitHub repositories

 1. This repository ([awslabs/aws-sdk-kotlin](https://github.com/awslabs/aws-sdk-kotlin))